jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

 exhibit the same virtues in practicing his civic affairs as in his personal and professional affairs.
 For example, it is a poor Christian who practices honesty in his personal and professional affairs, yet discards it in performing his civic duties.
+However, this does not mean all virtues are equally important in one's conduct as a good citizen.

-However, this does not mean all virtues are equally important in conduct as a good citizen.
 To this end, author Brian Aull has identified certain virtues that are seen as particularly important by the Baha'i Faith for effective governance.
 These are applicable not only for Baha'is, but as necessary requirements of good